 Beginning at midnight on the 13th August 1961, East German police and army began to close the border with West Berlin.
-The barbed wire and mesh barrier that was constructed overnight was gradually replaced with a virtually impregnable ring of reinforced concrete that ran 155km around West Berlin.

 On the 26th June 1963 American President John F. Kennedy declared US support for West Berlin with the phrase, “Ich bin ein Berliner” – I am a Berliner – 22 months after the Soviet-supported DDR, more commonly known as East Germany, built the Berlin Wall.

 West Germany’s Federal Archives revealed that forensic tests proved the Hitler Diaries were forgeries.

 The Battle of Berlin ended after German General Helmuth Weidling surrendered to Soviet General Vasily Chuikov.

 On the 20th January 1942, a number of senior Nazis met at the Wannsee Conference where they discussed what was referred to as the Final Solution to the Jewish Question.